 Watching my child articulate such a revelation was pretty moving.
 In that moment it all made sense to her.
 She understood that kindness spreads and we’re all connected by our actions.
 Um, Oprah ‘uh-huh moment’.

 We all like to help to some degree.
 It really does feel good.
 Sometimes we’re selflessly kind.
 Other times we choose to be kind out of obligation because it’s the right thing to do.
 And there are certainly times when we’re kind in hopes of getting something in return—attention perhaps.
 Like the guy on Tik Tok who filmed his random, and quite possibly staged, ‘good deed’ online and it went viral.
-Nice gesture, but I question the sincerity.
+Nice gesture, but the sincerity in questionable.

 But in the age of “Choose Kind”, more and more people are walking-the-talk.
-Some of it’s lip service, but there are real kindness warriors out there and it’s the loveliest kind of army.
+Some of it’s lip service, but there are true kindness warriors out there and it’s the loveliest kind of army.

-From what I’ve observed, in the special needs community specifically, the answer is yes.
+From what I’ve observed, in the intellectual disability community specifically, the answer is yes.
 We know an abundance of incredibly selfless people who have kindness woven throughout their DNA.
 When we’re with my daughter’s friends, who have varying disabilities, it’s a safe and comfortable place to be.

 There are no monster egos or spiteful jabs.
 No ‘mean girls’ here—just encouraging smiles and the warmest hugs.
 They don’t think twice about helping someone or throwing an arm around them if they’re sad.
 Kindness is always the first choice.
 It’s an instinct.